shinyyue/myBlob/source/_posts/npm_not_work.md

     - 工具
 ---

-## If you have set any proxy, try removing that using this:
+## If you have set any proxy, try removing that using:

 ```bash
 npm config rm proxy